History of professional wrestling: Territory era: 1948–1984

-1984–2001
+Boom periods: 1984–2001

 The 1980s represented a boom period for professional wrestling as televised entertainment, reaching widespread popularity among American youth, as well as producing some of its most memorable characters.
 In comparison to the declining support of media outlets during the 1960s and 1970s, professional wrestling, notably the emerging World Wrestling Federation (WWF; abridged from WWWF in 1979), received great exposure through its reappearance on network television.
 The WWF expanded nationally through the acquisition of talent from competing promotions and, because it was the only company to air televised wrestling nationally, became synonymous with the industry, monopolizing the industry and the fanbase.
 The WWF's owner Vincent K. McMahon revolutionized the sport by coining the term "sports entertainment" to describe his on-screen product, downplaying the (still claimed) athletic competition in favor of entertaining viewers as well as enhancing its appeal to children.
 Most notable was the muscular Hulk Hogan, who marked the 1980s with his "all-American" persona.
 His sheer size, colorful character, and extravagance made his main events into excellent ratings draws.
 By January 1984, Hogan's legions of fans and his dominant role in the industry was termed "Hulkamania."
 The "Rock 'n' Wrestling Connection" was a period of cooperation and cross-promotion between the WWF and elements of the music industry.
 The WWF attracted a degree of mainstream attention with Cyndi Lauper joining in 1984 and WWF personalities appeared in her music videos.

 Meanwhile, the NWA's renowned and highly successful territory system was slowly losing prominence, with Jim Crockett Promotions (JCP) becoming the center of the entire NWA.
 While the WWF had their major stars at almost all of their shows, the NWA could only manage to have a few of its stars at one show at a time, to promote the product in every territory.
 After the WWF gained huge dominance with WrestleMania, Crockett responded to the success of the WWF and successfully acquired timeslots on TBS, and would continue to buy out NWA promotions between 1985 and 1987 as well.
 The advent of nationwide television also weakened the system.
 Wrestlers could no longer travel to a new market and establish a new persona, since fans there already knew who they were.
 Meanwhile, McMahon took advantage of this phenomenon by purchasing promotions all over the continent, in order to produce a widely popular nationwide television program and make the WWF the only viewing choice.